Parkinson's Dysbiome Transplant: FMT Study in Mice

 3. Dietary Interventions Foundations of gut health, long-term lifestyle change, and diverse microbial support.
 Natural, holistic; addresses root causes of dysbiosis; accessible; promotes overall health.
 Can be slow to show effects; requires significant dietary changes and adherence; difficult to pinpoint specific microbial changes without testing.
 Emphasises fiber, fermented foods, and diverse plant-based diets.
 Often recommended as a primary strategy, complementing other interventions.

 4. Fecal Microbiota Transplantation (FMT) Severe recurrent C. difficile infection; experimental for other conditions like PD.
-Potentially rapid and profound microbiome shift; highly effective for specific indications (e.g., C. difficile).
+Potentially rapid and significant microbiome shift; highly effective for specific indications (e.g., C. difficile).
 High risk of infection, regulatory hurdles; donor screening complexities; highly experimental for conditions like PD; long-term effects largely unknown.
 Administered clinically.
 Involves transferring stool from a healthy donor to a recipient.
-While promising in PD research, it is not a routine treatment for neurodegenerative diseases and remains largely in clinical trial settings.
+While promising in PD research, it is not a routine approach for neurodegenerative diseases and remains largely in clinical trial settings.

 Choose Your Approach If...